Air consists of nitrogen. Revolutionary change in air composition

 • pressure.

-Air is constantly in motion, forming vertical flows.
-Horizontal - winds that depend on certain natural conditions, therefore, they can have different characteristics of speed, strength and direction.
+The air is constantly in motion, forming vertical flows.
+Horizontal - winds, depend on certain natural conditions, therefore they may have different characteristics speed, force and direction.

 Air in folklore

-Legends of every nation endow the air with some "living" qualities.
+Legends of every people endow the air with certain “living” qualities.
 As a rule, the spirits of this element were elusive and invisible creatures.
-According to legend, they inhabited mountain tops or clouds, and differed in predisposition to the person.
-They were the ones who thought created snowflakes and collected clouds into the clouds, flying across the sky on the winds.
+According to legends, they inhabited mountain tops or clouds, and differed in their predisposition to humans.
+They were the ones who were thought to be created snowflakes and collected clouds in the clouds, flying across the sky on the winds.

-The Egyptians considered air a symbol of life and the Indians believed that exhalation of Brahma - life, and inhalation, respectively - death.
-As for the Slavs, the air (wind) occupied almost a central place in the legends of this people.
+The Egyptians counted the air symbol of life, and the Indians believed that Brahma's exhalation is life, and inhalation, accordingly, means death.
+As for the Slavs, air (wind) occupied almost a central place in the legends of this people.
 He could hear and sometimes even fulfill small requests.
-However, he was not always kind, sometimes speaking on the side of the forces of evil. in the form of an evil and unpredictable wanderer.
+However, he was not always kind, sometimes siding with the forces of evil. in the form of an evil and unpredictable wanderer.

-Air is an essential condition for the life of the overwhelming number of organisms on our planet.
+Air is an essential condition for the life of the vast majority of organisms on our planet.

 A person can live for a month without food.
-Three days without water.
+Without water - three days.
 Without air - just a few minutes.

-Not everyone knows that the main component of our life is an extremely heterogeneous substance.
+Not everyone knows that main component our life activity is an extremely heterogeneous substance.
 Air is a mixture of gases.
 Which ones?

-For a long time it was believed that air is a single substance, not a mixture of gases.
-The heterogeneity hypothesis appeared in the scientific works of many scientists at different times.
-But no one has gone further than theoretical conjectures.
-Only in the eighteenth century, the Scottish chemist Joseph Black experimentally proved that the gas composition of air is not uniform.
-The discovery was made in the course of regular experiments.
+For a long time it was believed that air was a single substance and not a mixture of gases.
+The heterogeneity hypothesis has appeared in the scientific works of many scientists in different time.
+But no one progressed beyond theoretical guesses.
+Only in the eighteenth century, Scottish chemist Joseph Black experimentally proved that the gas composition of air is heterogeneous.
+The discovery was made during subsequent experiments.

-Modern scientists have proven that air is a mixture of gases, consisting of ten basic elements.
+Modern scientists have proven that air is a mixture of gases consisting of ten main elements.

-The composition differs depending on the place of concentration.
-Determination of the composition of the air occurs constantly.
-The health of the people depends on it.
+The composition differs depending on the location of concentration.
+Air composition is determined constantly.
+People's health depends on this.
 Air is a mixture of what gases?

-At higher elevations (especially in the mountains) there is a low oxygen content.
-This concentration is called "rarefied air".
+At higher elevations (especially in the mountains) the oxygen content is low.
+This concentration is called “rarefied air”.
 In forests, on the contrary, the oxygen content is maximum.
 In megacities, the content of carbon dioxide is increased.
-Determining the composition of the air is one of the most important responsibilities of environmental services.
+Determining the composition of air is one of the most important responsibilities of environmental services.

 Where can air be used?

 • The compressed mass is used when pumping air under pressure.
-Installation up to ten bar is installed at any tire fitting station.
-Tires are inflated with air.
+Setting up to ten bar is installed at any tire service station.
+The tires are inflated with air.

-• Workers use jackhammers, pneumatic guns to quickly remove / install nuts and bolts.
+• Workers use jackhammers and pneumatic guns to quickly remove/install nuts and bolts.
 Such equipment is characterized by low weight and high efficiency.

 • In industries using varnishes and paints, it is used to speed up the drying process.

-• In car washes, the compressed air mass helps in quick drying of cars;
+• At car washes, the compressed air mass helps in quickly drying cars;

-• Manufacturing plants use compressed air to clean tools from any kind of contamination.
-In this way, whole hangars can be cleaned of chips and sawdust.
+• Manufacturing enterprises use compressed air to clean tools from all types of contaminants.
+In this way, entire hangars can be cleared of shavings and sawdust.

 • The petrochemical industry can no longer imagine itself without equipment for purging pipelines before the first start-up.